 You are required to have enough insurance to cover the cost of the development of your property or the maximum limit of coverage, whichever is lower.

-|Flood Insurance Required||Recommended Amount of Flood Insurance|
+|Do You Have a Mortgage?||Flood Insurance Required||Recommended Amount of Flood Insurance|

-|Yes||Equal to property development cost or coverage limit.||Equal the value of your home and possessions|
+|Yes||Equal to property development cost or coverage maximum, whichever is lower||Equal to the value of your home and possessions|

-|None.||Equal the value of your home and possessions|
+|No||None||Equal to the value of your home and possessions|

 How Much Flood Insurance Do You Need?